For Value-Added Tax (VAT) purposes, exports are goods directly dispatched to a destination outside the European Union (EU) VAT area.

 The supply of goods or services to recognised international bodies are treated as exports.

-The supplies must be within limits and conditions prescribed by the international conventions establishing the bodies, or by the agreements between the headquarters of those bodies, and the host Member State of the headquarters (see paragraph 3 of Schedule 2 in further guidance).
+The supplies must be within limits and conditions prescribed by the international conventions establishing the bodies.
+Limits and conditions may also be set by the agreements between the headquarters of those bodies, and the host Member State of the headquarters.
+Further guidance contains more detailed information on these rules within paragraph 3 of Schedule 2.